Designing a PCB with a custom shape

 Fritzing lets you design your PCB in any size and any shape.
-When you start working on a new sketch, a default rectangle board is placed in the PCB View.
+When you start working on a new sketch, a default rectangular board is placed in the PCB View.
 You can then define width and height in the Inspector or alternatively resize the board by dragging its corners.
+You can use the shape popup in the Inspector to switch to an Arduino shield shape or an ellipse.

 1. Design an SVG with two sub-layers:

-- board layer with a path in any shape and size.
+- A "board" layer with a path in any shape and size.
 The shape should be filled green and with no stroke.
-NOTE:

 2. Illustrator Users: Align all elements to the center of the artwork